yukebrillianth/yukebrillianth/README.md

 Here are some ideas to get you started:
 -->
-- 🔭 I’m currently working on My Personal Projects
+- 🔭 I’m currently working on [BetaforU](https://www.linkedin.com/company/99302296/?lipi=urn%3Ali%3Apage%3Ad_flagship3_profile_view_base%3B2%2FvkSbmNTgWjTHFAFsLDlg%3D%3D)
 - 🏆 National Champion in the MAGE9 App Development competition 2023 held by the ITS Computer Engineering Department
 - 🌱 I’m currently learning React.js, React Native, Nest.js, and Network Infrastructure
 - 📫 How to reach me: <a href="https://www.linkedin.com/in/yukebrillianth/" target="_blank">LinkedIn</a> | <a href="https://www.instagram.com/yukebrillianth/">Instagram</a> | <a href="https://yukebrillianth.my.id" target="_blank">Website</a>